RomanistHere/Measureland/src/markdown/guides/en/write-a-guide.md

 - Buying a property
 - Summary
 - Other points to consider

+We're not asking to fill every category.
+A few of them would be great, even a single would do for starters.

 Don't hesitate to be fun, alive - express yourself.
 Check other guides.
 We are going to place your article under your name/email (unless, you don't want to), Measuremen gonna love it!